Vera Menchik: 1923–27: Price rivalry, Women's World Champion

 After Menchik won the 1926 London Girls' Championship, she gave a 13-board simultaneous exhibition (pictured) at the event, scoring +9–2=2.

 Menchik began competing regularly in chess tournaments in her first few months at the Hastings Chess Club in 1923, starting with an intra-club match between the ladies team and a team of third class players.
 She first represented Hastings in the Sexton Cup inter-club competition that June, playing on the 28th and final board.
 A few months later in September, she began playing at the county level for East Sussex on the 39th board out of 60.
 The most significant tournament she entered that year was a first class section of the 1923/24 Hastings Christmas Congress, which was above the level of second class at which she had been playing in the prior months and two levels below the renowned highest international level.
 Although she finished in joint seventh place out of ten players with a score of 3½/9, (Note: 3½ points in 9 games.
 (A win is 1 point, a draw is a ½ point, and a loss is 0 points.)) she made a draw against Edith Price, the two-time reigning British women's champion.

 A year later, Menchik began facing Price regularly to determine who was the better player.
 Both of them finished in second place in their respective sections at the first class level in the 1924/25 Hastings Christmas Congress.
 They played a playoff to decide the top first class woman, but the game ended in a draw.
-Because of this draw as well as Menchik being unable to compete in the British Women's Chess Championship because she wasn't a citizen, Price challenged Menchik to a match.
+Because of this draw as well as Menchik being unable to compete in the British Women's Chess Championship because she was not a British citizen, Price challenged Menchik to a match.
 They ended up playing two five-game matches, one in April and one in June.
 Menchik won both matches 3–2 (+2–1=2 (Note: 2 wins, 1 loss, 2 draws) and +3–2=0), establishing herself as the best female player in the country.
 Menchik had another big success that August at the Stratford tournament, where she finished runner-up to George Thomas.
 She won her game against Thomas and earned a prize of £8 (equivalent to about £ in 2022).
 At some point during the year, the Sussex Chess Association formally recognized Menchik as a first class player before she made it to the semifinals of the county championship.
 Menchik ended 1925 by playing the Major section of the Christmas Congress, the first time there was a female player in that section.
 She finished in joint last with three others, despite drawing against four of the five players who came in second place through joint fifth place.